RishabhKodes/do_cli/README.md

 # testcli
-A CLI project for testing
+A CLI tool for Digital Ocean.